rockkid777/codecompass-dev/README.md

 For further information check [docker][docker docs] and [docker-compose docs][compose docs].

-If you have any troubles or have ideas feel free ot open an issue.
+If you have any troubles or have ideas feel free to open an issue.

+### Connect to a running container

+1. step into the project root
+2. connect a bash terminal to a running container (lets say to the codecompass service container) `docker-compose exec codecompass /bin/bash`

 [docker download page]: https://www.docker.com/
 [codecompass origin]: https://github.com/Ericsson/CodeCompass/